Disclaimer: This post may contain affiliate links. Click here

 - Comfortable weight for you.

 Now we are getting down to the dirt level and getting closer to planting.
 A cultivator is a hand tool with two sides, one with three prongs and another with a flat blade.
-The pronged side helps loosen up the soil and maybe get rid of the growing weeds.
+The pronged side helps loosen up the soil and maybe eliminate the growing weeds.
 The flat side helps dig small trenches and holes for planting.
 It also serves as a clump breaker.

 #7 Hose nozzle

 After planting, it is time to water, and relying on watering might not be efficient.
-Choosing the right hose nozzle will help you water your garden properly according to its growth stage.
-Try to choose a nozzle with multiple settings to be able to select the right water flow.
+Choosing the proper hose nozzle helps you water your garden correctly according to its growth stage.
+Try to choose a nozzle with multiple settings to select the right water flow.
 The most important settings are:

 - Mist: for watering delicate seedlings.